 These Regulations impose health and safety requirements with respect to the provision and use of work equipment.

 These regulations make provisions in respect of the installation and use of gas fittings for the purpose of protecting the public from dangers arising from the distribution, supply or use of gas.

 The Employment Rights (Dispute Resolution) Act 1998 (Chapter 8) came into force in stages throughout 1998 and 1999 in the main.
-The Unfair Dismissal Arbitration scheme provision came into force in May 2001.

 These regulations draw a line between the responsibilities of the HSE and the local authorities for enforcement of the Health and Safety at Work, etc Act 1974.

 These regulations provide for the preparation and acceptance of safety cases in respect of the conveyance of gas in a network and impose requirements in respect of gas escapes and the composition and pressure of gas.

 These regulations provide for further implementation, within Great Britain, of Council Directive 89/391/EEC (the “Framework Directive”) on the introduction of measures to encourage improvements in the health and safety of employees at work.

 The Employment Rights Act 1996, which came into force on 22 August 1996, consolidated most of the existing law on individual employment rights.
 Most of these rights were previously contained in the Employment Protection (Consolidation) Act 1978 which had been much amended by subsequent Acts.